Parkville High School

 Parkville High School (PHS) is a four-year public high school in Baltimore County, Maryland, United States.
 The school was originally established in 1953 on what is now the location of Parkville Middle School.
-The current high school building opened in 1961.
+The current high school building opened in 1958.
 Area middle schools include Parkville Middle, Loch Raven Academy, and Pine Grove Middle.

 About the school

-The school is located just northeast of Baltimore City.
+The school is located just northeast of Baltimore.
 It is on the inside of the Baltimore Beltway, on Putty Hill Avenue, just west of Harford Road Maryland Route 147, and east of Old Harford Road.
 Parkville High School at its current location opened in September 1958.
 The school boundaries border Towson High School, Loch Raven High School, Perry Hall High School, and Overlea High School.